Forough Alaei: Life and work

 Alaei was born in 1989 in Iran.
 She studied law and was also passionate about painting before pursuing photography.
 She began photographing in 2015 and shortly after became a photojournalist.
 She later shifted her focus toward documentary photography and filmmaking.

 In 2015, Alaei began working as a photojournalist for Donya-e Eghtesad, a major Iranian economic newspaper.
 She became internationally recognized for her long-term projects on Iranian women, including female football fans disguising themselves as men to enter stadiums.

 On 12 August 2019, Alaei was arrested by Iran’s Islamic Revolutionary Guard Corps (IRGC) at the entrance of Tehran’s Azadi Stadium while covering women’s attempts to attend football matches and released on bail five days later.

-In 2019, her award-winning project Crying for Freedom was exhibited worldwide as part of the World Press Photo global tour.
+In 2019, her project Crying for Freedom was exhibited worldwide as part of the World Press Photo global tour.
 She has also been involved in the VII Photo Agency Mentor Program (2019–2021).